US tops Russia 4-3 in world junior hockey semifinal shootout

 White put the Americans in front six minutes later when his wrist shot from the left faceoff dot took a deflection off Russian defenseman Yegor Rykov and eluded Samsonov's glove.

 Clayton Keller could have put the game away for the Americans when he was awarded a penalty shot at 5:14 of the third.
-White went high with his backhander, and Samsonov made a nice glove save.
+The Boston University forward went high with a backhander, and Samsonov made a nice glove save.

 Guryanov tied it at 3 less than a minute later, beating Parsons through the legs.